-In the meantime, I want to talk about ‘pimping’ those display!
+I want to talk about ‘pimping’ those display!
 This year one of our focuses is displays, in and out of the classroom.
-We want to not only update them but reinvigorate them, move away from the dull, unnegiotable displays that have existed for years, to exciting and moveable, easily updated and useful displays!!
+We want to not only update them but reinvigorate them, move away from the dull, nonnegotiable displays that have existed for years, to exciting and movable, easily updated and useful displays!!
 This year we are rotating department time around the maths classrooms, each teacher hosts; setting up tables, providing a puzzle and putting the kettle!
 The department then decide on 2 stars and a wish for the room!
 I got this idea from Mr Jon Colebrook @ColebrookJon at the SSAT London Achievement Show 2015, so simple but effective as everyone takes pride in their classroom and the learning environment they provide!

 Celebrating Pupil Work